RobotWebTools/rclnodejs/electron_demo/turtle_tf2/README.md

    ```

 4. **Use the web interface to**:
+   - Click "Start Demo" to initialize all TF2 broadcasters
+   - Click "Spawn Turtle1" to create turtle1 (required for dynamic frame)
    - Click "Spawn Turtle2" to create the second turtle
    - Use WASD keys to control turtle1 movement
    - Watch turtle2 automatically follow turtle1
-   - Click "Start Demo" to initialize all TF2 broadcasters
    - Use frame toggle buttons to show/hide specific transforms

+**⚠️ Important**: The dynamic frame (`carrot1_dynamic`) is only visible when turtle1 exists, as it orbits around turtle1's position in a circular pattern.
+Make sure to spawn turtle1 first before trying to see the dynamic frame.

 ## Demo Components